wd-francois/mycaloriebalanceblog/src/content/posts/Build Fitness and Healthy Eating Habits That Stick.md

 **Focus on the Feeling**

 Forget abstract goals like “lose 10kg.”
-Instead, notice the energy boost after a workout, the mental clarity from eating well, or the sluggishness after junk food.
+Instead, notice the energy boost after a workout, the mental clarity from eating well, the buzz of a new personal best or the sluggishness after junk food.
 That immediate feedback fuels your drive to keep going.

 ## **The Takeaway**